nzakas/understandinges6/manuscript/11-Promises.md

 You can tell from the output that the function passed to `setTimeout()` was executed after `console.log("Hi!")`.
 Promises work in a similar way.

-The promise executor is added to the job queue immediately, meaning it will execute only after all previous jobs are complete.
+The promise executor is executed immediately, meaning that it will execute prior to anything that appears after it in the source code.
 For example:

 ```js
 let promise = new Promise(function(resolve, reject) {